 If you need to book your bike in for a fix-up, it is highly recommended to call ahead, as some shops are only taking online bookings or opening by appointment only.

-These guidelines have been taken from current government documents or websites.
-Please always refer to your relevant state health department website if unsure should this change.
+Bicycle Network's guidelines have been taken from current government documents or websites.
+Please always refer to information from your home state to make sure you are doing the right thing.

 Relevant government websites: